-‘Y&R’ Spoilers: Alice’s House Is Raided, Nick Betrayed By Kevin Resulting In An All-Out War
+‘Y&R’ Spoilers: Alice’s House Is Raided, Nick Betrayed By Kevin, Resulting In An All-Out War

 — Young & The Restless (@YRInsider) September 7, 2017

 In the meantime, Tessa (Cait Fairbanks) and her sister, Crystal (Morgan Obenreder), have been reunited thanks to Alice’s (Tamara Clatterbuck) help.
-Crystal will still need to answer Paul’s (Doug Davidson) questions on Tuesday October 3, according to the latest spoilers.
-Y&R spoilers, via Celeb Dirty Laundry, reveal that Paul will tell Crystal that she can trust him but he still needs to tell her some difficult news.
+Crystal will still need to answer Paul’s (Doug Davidson) questions on Tuesday, October 3, according to the latest spoilers.
+Y&R spoilers, via Celeb Dirty Laundry, reveal that Paul will tell Crystal that she can trust him, but he still needs to tell her some difficult news.
 Young and the Restless spoilers suggest that there is a possibility that the girls in the sex ring could face prostitution charges if they don’t give up their boss.
 Paul will encourage her to trust him to keep her safe as long as she tells him everything that she knows.

 About Last Night! #YR pic.twitter.com/uqDbonVwkG